Flix-29/BesserTanken/README.md

 ## Get the cheapest gas prices in your area.

 This app uses the data from the [Kraftstoffbilliger-Api](https://kraftstoffbilliger.de/mts-k_api) to get the cheapest gas prices.
-To convert the plz and places to coordinates the app uses the [OpenDataSoft-Api](https://public.opendatasoft.com/explore/dataset/georef-germany-postleitzahl/table/).
+To convert the german postal code and places to coordinates the app uses the [OpenDataSoft-Api](https://public.opendatasoft.com/explore/dataset/georef-germany-postleitzahl/table/).

 ![image](src/main/resources/preview.png)